-Reducing plastic in our homes is a small task, but one that can take immense proportions if it wide-spreads as a non-negotiable habit.
-Large-scale plastic production is one of the most pressing issues in regards to our climate crisis.
-Over a garbage truckload of plastic is dumped into our oceans every one minute.
+Reducing plastic in our homes is a small task, but one that can take immense proportions if it is wide-spreads as a non-negotiable habit.
+Large-scale plastic production is one of the most pressing issues in regard to our climate crisis.
+Over a garbage truckload of plastic is dumped into our oceans every minute.

 - Consuming plastic items stimulates its production, which comes at a high environmental cost.
 In 2016 the US produced 46.3 tons of plastic items, more than any other country, equivalent to 287 pounds of plastic per person, per year.
-The problem here is not only the extravagant waste land fills it creates but also the fossil fuels it exerts in their production, creating a double climate impact: excessive waste and carbon emissions (greenhouse gases and hazardous chemicals).
+The problem here is not only the extravagant waste landfills it creates but also the fossil fuels it exerts in its production, creating a double climate impact: excessive waste and carbon emissions (greenhouse gases and hazardous chemicals).

 - Most plastic that are meant to be recycled, are actually not.
 In 2018 only 8.7% of recyclable plastic was actually recycled in the US.

 one reason is that apparently recycling plastic isn’t an easy process and has little financial incentive.
 Numbers 3 through 7 in the recycling triangle are incredibly challenging to recycle, only 1 and 2 triangles are constantly recycled.

 Here are 5 plastics you can take action to ditch:

 – Take your own reusable bags in the market.